truflation/tsn-sdk/docs/api-reference/primitive-stream.md

-# Primitive Stream Interface
+# Stream Interface

-The `IPrimitiveStream` interface provides methods for interacting with primitive streams.
+The `IPrimitiveStream` interface extends `IStream` and provides additional methods for interacting with primitive streams.

 ## Methods